Skip to main content

 Structure-Function Relationship

 The structure-function relationship in proteins posits that the specific shape and arrangement of a protein's structure directly influence its biological activity.
-This means that even slight changes in structure can lead to significant alterations in function, as seen in enzymes where the active site must match the substrate for catalysis to occur.
+This means that even slight changes in structure can lead to significant alterations in function, as seen in enzymes where the active site must be precisely shaped to bind substrates.
 Understanding this relationship is key to grasping how proteins perform their roles in biological systems.

 Recommended video: